-Wooldridge (2015) recommends bootstrapping standard errors for control functions because of the two-stage estimation process.
+cause of the two-stage estimation process.
 For the main estimates in Table 4, we follow the clustered bootstrapping process of Cameron and Miller (2015), drawing with replacement at the campground level for 400 bootstraps.
-In Appendix E, we report results from Shapiro-Wilk tests for normality, failing to reject the null hypothesis that the bootstrapped smoke coefficients and travel cost coefficients are normally distributed.
+In Appendix C, we report results from Shapiro-Wilk tests for normality, failing to reject the null hypothesis that the bootstrapped smoke coefficients and travel cost coefficients are normally distributed.
 These tests suggest that 400 bootstraps are adequate for the analysis.